 - 1/4 teaspoon ground cloves

 - 1/4 teaspoon pepper

 - In a saucepan, combine all ingredients.
 Cook over medium heat for 30 minutes or until thickened, stirring occasionally.
 Cool; store in the refrigerator.
-Relish is a nice condiment to poultry, pork or beef.
-Yield: 3-1/3 cups.
+Yield: 3 cups.

 Reviews forRhubarb Relish

 "I got this recipe from a woman who would be 105 by now.....she made this for many years.
 I got this recipe from her probably 20 years ago and never made it until a couple years ago.
 It is the same, except she had a double recipe with 2 pounds of brown sugar (I used 4 cups packed) which is plenty sweet.
 I am currently waiting to put this year's batch into jars but am making a note to cut back on the sugar a bit the next time.
 It takes WAY longer than 30 minutes to make.
 I get a good boil on it with lid on and then turn the heat to about a med. simmer with the lid off to reduce fluid enough to resemble relish and not stewed rhubarb.
 You will notice as it simmers that the clearer juice floats on top but you want that juice to mix in better than that.
 It will get firmer as it cools though.
 It does darken up, supposed to, with light brown sugar.
 I wouldn't use white sugar because you wouldn't get as rich a taste.
 Everyone really likes it a lot.
 It is nice with heavier meat like beef or pork."

 "I used white sugar and doubled the Rhubarb (folding the extra Rhubarb through at the very end).
 Gives it a pale colour and a lovely pink hue.
 Super stuff!"